RETURN OF THE BORDERS – Atari ST volume 3

 1994–1997: The Atari ST and The Creative People vol. 3.
 In the virtual realm of high-tech pixel worlds.
 Falcon, Jaguar, 64-bit – it all sounded so good.
 Former Atari ST specialists want to show their skills.
 Was it too little, too late?
 The demoscene on the threshold of a profession, caught in the maelstrom of a sinking computer games industry.

-- Hardback Edition + PDF
+- Hardback Edition + free PDF

 - Offset printing + Sewn binding

 - 230 × 170 mm landscape format

 - Comparison tables for the Jaguar and Falcon

 - Falcon games in focus

 - Falcon demos in detail